genmymodel/rubyonrailsGenerator/README.md

 ## Use
 In this section will see how to run the genrator and get back a fully fonctionnal application.

+## Naming conventions
+Naming conventions you must stick into to make your generated project as good as possible.

 ## Features